jhsu802701/string_in_path/README.md

 ## Usage

-### Recursively check to see if the string "Doppler" is present in /home/wbuffett/test:
+### Recursively check to see if the string "Doppler" is present in any files
+in /home/wbuffett/test:
 StringInFile.present("Doppler", "/home/wbuffett/test")

 ### Recursively replace every instance of "Doppler" with "Next Generation"